weld-lab/rouse/report/main.typ

 = Results & Physical discussion

 Perhaps, at first glance, the reader might find this model somewhat toy-like.
 Yet, it is worth insisting on what it truly represents.
-As mentioned earlier, the Rouse model is nothing more than the coupling of Brownian particles, which, on paper, translates into the study of the evolution of a linear structure freely moving in a solvent.
+As mentioned earlier, the Rouse model is nothing more than the coupling of Brownian particles, which, on paper, translate into the study of the evolution of a linear structure freely moving in a solvent.

 Such structures are ubiquitous.
 They form the very basis of polymer physics --- and, more importantly, of biological polymers.
 They are your proteins.
 They are your membrane receptors for drugs.
 They are your DNA and RNA.
 Taken together, they assemble into larger complexes --- your enzymes.
-What the Rouse model ultimately proposes it not merely a toy picture of coupled beads, but rather an effective coarse-graining of the flexible chains that make up life itself.
+What the Rouse model ultimately proposes it is not merely a toy picture of coupled beads, but rather an effective coarse-graining of the flexible chains that make up life itself.

 This kind of coarse-graining is standard in molecular simulations.
 As the theoretical part (@section:rouse) showed, these objects are governed by slow, collective timescales --- often far beyond the reach of atomistic simulations.
 On a typical mesocenter, one may reach hundreds of nanoseconds, or the microsecond scale for the most ambitious runs, in all-atoms.
 Yet these remain insufficient to capture the long-time dynamics of chains.
 Hence, one relies on such simplified models --- not as a compromise, but as a bridge toward the physical essence of the problem.

 In this perspective, the Rouse model can in fact reveal something quite interesting.
 The whole construction --- from the equations to the simulation --- should be understood under this enlightenment.
-To emphaze this, we now place ourselves in a setup closer to a biological environment.
+To emphasize this, we now place ourselves in a setup closer to a biological environment.
 We set the temperature to $T = 310$K, corresponding to the human body temperature, and consider a longer chain with $N = 80$ beads.
 Following the same procedure as in the previous section, we derive the physical parameters as,

 $
     gamma = 10^(-11) #text[kg/s] &, space space m = 10^(-25) #text[kg],\